FKnottenbelt/LS_130/139/definitions.md

 return values? get used? (figure out what ls means)

+Methods and blocks will return the return value of their last evaluated statement.

     Blocks can take arguments, just like normal methods.
 But unlike normal methods, it won’t complain about wrong number of arguments passed to it.